Tornado Warning issued for Kingfisher by NWS - News Break

 Tornado Warning issued for Kingfisher by NWS

-Effective: 2021-05-27 13:27:00 CDT Expires: 2021-05-27 14:00:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
-Move to a storm shelter, safe room, or an interior room on the lowest floor of a sturdy building.
+Effective: 2021-05-27 13:14:00 CDT Expires: 2021-05-27 14:00:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Move to a storm shelter, safe room or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Kingfisher A TORNADO WARNING REMAINS IN EFFECT UNTIL 200 PM CDT FOR NORTHEASTERN KINGFISHER COUNTY At 127 PM CDT, a severe thunderstorm capable of producing a tornado was located near Dover, moving east at 30 mph.
+Target Area: Kingfisher The National Weather Service in Norman has issued a * Tornado Warning for Northeastern Kingfisher County in central Oklahoma * Until 200 PM CDT. * At 114 PM CDT, a severe thunderstorm capable of producing a tornado was located 4 miles west of Dover, moving east at 30 mph.
 HAZARD...Tornado and golf ball size hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-Locations impacted include Dover.
+Tree damage is likely. * Locations impacted include Dover.
 TORNADO...RADAR INDICATED HAIL...1.75INalerts.weather.gov